piotrsoczewka/Essential_Genes/README.md

-## 1) Introduction
+## 1) Theoretical introduction

-Before we begine, I would like to point out that this project is expected to be browsered not only by biologists, but also by people without relevant background.
-Therefore, below text is full of simplifications of which I am aware, yet I hope the basics of genetics are adequately explained.
+Welcome to my project, in which I am going to analyse some yeast genomic data and try to build some machine learning models to predicts some of the genes' features.
+However, because it could be browsered not only by biologists, but also by people without relevant background, I provide below a short explanation of genetics fundamentals.
+Many simplifications have been done, yet I hope the basics of genetics are adequately explained.
 So, without further ado, let's start.

 Every living organism contains instructions allowing development and functioning of an individual.
 These instructions are encoded in DNA - a long, chain-like molecule consisting of two strands which forms a famous double helix structure.
 Each strand is a string of four different elements called bases.
 They are adenine (A), thymine (T), cytosine (C) and guanine (G) and order of these bases determines information about a living organism.
 Both strands in DNA molecule are complementary - a each base from one strand interacts with a respective base from the other strand.
 A interacts with T, and C interacts with G, and vice versa.
-If you are a programmer, let's take a look on the below create_complementary_strand function converting a DNA strand into its complementing strand to understand this better:
+I think that the below image explains it enough, but to have a full picture, I wrote also the create_complementary_strand function converting a DNA strand into its complementing strand.
+By playing a bit with it, I think the idea behind creating complementary DNA strands should be clear.

     def create_complementary_strand(your_strand):
         '''Creates a complementary DNA strand to given DNA strand.'''